 Mitel has a NAT product that can perform the necessary 1:1 NAT function represented by the NAT box in the figure above.
-Details of the MMG and how to configure it can be found in the section on UCC Platform Deployment of reference document [2].
+Details of the MMG and how to configure it can be found in the section on UCC Platform Deployment of document [2] in References.